 The three four-star Princess hotels are located higher up than the Paradise ones.
 And the Mogán Princess, Suite Princess and Taurito Princess do probably feel a little more exclusive because they’re loftier.
 Especially the aloof Suite Princess which is an adults-only hotel.

-Which leaves the two-key apartments HV Vista Taurito, recommended if you’re visiting Gran Canaria on a budget.
-Then there’s Cala Blanca which offers a similar level of accommodation.
+Which leaves the Cala Blanca apartments.
+Complete with gym, sauna, and tennis courts.
 It really depends if you’re after an all-inclusive or self-catering holiday.

 2. Get wet and go wild in Taurito